ethmarks/msct/README.md

 > 8.85 kilometers (8,849 meters) \
 > 9,677 yards \
 > 29,032 feet \
-> 348,384 inches \
+> 348,384 inches

 ## Troubleshooting

-If msct emits a quantifiably incorrect conversion (please verify it via Wolfram Alpha) or if it fails to parse an input that it should be able to parse, please let me know by [opening an issue](https://github.com/ethmarks/msct/issues).
+If msct emits an incorrect conversion (please verify it via Wolfram Alpha) or if it fails to parse an input that it should be able to parse, please let me know by [opening an issue](https://github.com/ethmarks/msct/issues).

 ## License